Bloomsbury, Queensland: Education

 Bloomsbury State School is a government primary (Prep-6) school for boys and girls at 8545 Bruce Highway (20.7028°S 148.5955°E).
 In 2016, the school had an enrolment of 80 students with 7 teachers (5 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).
 In 2018, the school had an enrolment of 49 students with 5 teachers (3 full-time equivalent) and 8 non-teaching staff (3 full-time equivalent).
+In 2023, the school had an enrolment of 39 students and fewer than 5 teachers.
 The school draws its students from both the Bloomsbury and adjacent Midge Point localities.

 There are no secondary schools in Bloomsbury.
 The nearest government secondary schools are Calen District State College in Calen to the south-east and Proserpine State High School in Proserpine to the north.

 Amenities

 The Mackay Regional Council operates a mobile library service on a fortnightly schedule at the Bruce Highway near the school.

 Attractions

 Clarke Range Lookout is at the end of the Cathu Cauley Road (20.8225°S 148.5413°E).
 The lookout provides excellent views of the Whitsunday Coast.